-Getting all these tweaks out early is not a nice-to-have, either, but rather a top priority.
-Research based on observing Google search trends reveals sites have that promotions and optimizations in place 45 days before a major holiday event can capture 90 percent of all related search traffic.
+Getting your website ready for end-of-the-year shopping isn’t just a good idea—it should be a top priority.
+Research based on observing Google search trends reveals sites that have promotions and optimizations in place 45 days before a major holiday event can capture 90 percent of all related search traffic.
 Since many people want to be done early and have everything shipped in time, we suggest that you finalize all your major changes and promotional pushes by the first week of November.

 That’s not too far off!
-Fortunately, we can help you get all of your promotional and SEO ducks in a row by suggesting these seven most important tasks to take care of for your Holiday campaigns:
+Fortunately, we can help you get all of your promotional and SEO ducks in a row with these Tips to Optimize your Website for Holiday Shopping.

-In much the same way, applying recommended SEO best practices and campaign optimizations willy-nilly could result in even more inconsistent results than before.
-Instead, you should assess the lay of the land by measuring all of your prioritized metrics and then seeing which areas come up short on performance.
+In much the same way, applying SEO best practices and PPC campaign optimizations willy-nilly could result in even more inconsistent results than before.
+Instead, you should assess the lay of the land by measuring all of your prioritized metrics and identifying which areas come up short on performance.

-For instance, if you want more conversions to product pages from ads and front page content, you would find out which pages are already doing pretty well and which ones have lots of room for improvement.
+For instance, if you want more conversions to product pages from ads and front-page content, you would find out which pages are already doing well and which ones have lots of room for improvement.
 Typically, your middle-of-the-road performers will benefit the most from optimizations.
 You could also learn lessons from top performers so that weaker areas can benefit.

-This initial check up is absolutely vital for developing a comprehensive optimization strategy in time for full-force Holiday traffic.
-You can also use it to set budget guidelines for your big year-end Holiday campaign push.
+This initial checkup is absolutely vital for developing a comprehensive optimization strategy before holiday traffic picks up in the weeks leading to Christmas.
+You can also use it to set budget guidelines for your big year-end holiday campaign push.

 Optimize On-Page Content and Keywords